MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 Example: `https://bucketname.s3.region.amazonaws.com/`

 > [!NOTE]
-> You do not need to disable the S3 Block Public Access setting for your S3 account for the S3 shortcut to function.
+> You don't need to disable the S3 Block Public Access setting for your S3 account for the S3 shortcut to function.
 >
 > Access to the S3 endpoint must not be blocked by a storage firewall or Virtual Private Cloud.